apache/cassandra-java-driver/manual/object_mapper/creating/README.md

 non-frozen collections serialize each individual element in a collection as a cell.

-Since `Mapper.save` provides the entire collection for a entity field value on each invocation, it is more efficient to use frozen collections as the entire collection is serialized as one cell.
+Since `Mapper.save` provides the entire collection for an entity field value on each invocation, it is more efficient to use frozen collections as the entire collection is serialized as one cell.

-Also, when using non-frozen collections, on INSERT cassandra must create a tombstone to invalidate all existing collection elements, even if there are none.
+Also, when using non-frozen collections, on INSERT Cassandra must create a tombstone to invalidate all existing collection elements, even if there are none.
 When using frozen collections, no such tombstone is needed.